oconnor663/duct.py/gotchas.md

 ## Preventing `dir` from affecting relative program paths on Unix

 Windows and Unix take different approaches to setting a child's working directory.
-The `CreateProcess` function on Windows has an explict `lpCurrentDirectory` argument, while most Unix platforms call `chdir` in between `fork` and `exec`.
+The `CreateProcess` function on Windows has an explicit `lpCurrentDirectory` argument, while most Unix platforms call `chdir` in between `fork` and `exec`.
 Unfortunately, those two approaches give different results when you have a _relative path_ to the child executable.
 On Windows the